Happy New Year

 4. Superannuation contributions caps

-Once again the government has decided to reduce the amount you can contribute to super each year without paying excess contributions tax.
-This year, no matter how old you are, the maximum tax deductible (or concessional) contributions that can be made into your super fund are $25,000.
-This limit includes any compulsory superannuation contributions made by your employer or salary sacrificed contributions you make.
+Once again the government has decided to limit the amount you can contribute to super each year without paying excess contributions tax.
+In the next financial year (2013-14), if you are under 60, the maximum tax deductible (or concessional) contributions that can be made into your super fund are $25,000.
+If you are 60 or older, the maximum you can contribute this year is $35,000.
+These limits include any compulsory superannuation contributions made by your employer or salary sacrificed contributions you make.

 If your concessional contributions exceed these limits, you will be required to pay a total of 46.5% tax on the excess contributions.
 If you think this may apply to you, it may be worth speaking with your financial adviser about possible alternative options.

 5. If you own a rental property, make sure you maximise your deductions this year

 If you own a rental property you may be missing out on some large deductions if you haven’t organised to get a quantity surveyors report yet.
 These reports outline how much you are entitled to claim for the cost of your building and also the fixtures and fittings within the building each year.
 These deductions can add up to thousands of dollars each year.
 If you don’t have one yet, it’s not too late!
 Just get in touch with a quantity surveyor in your area before you get your return lodged this year.
 The report will only cost a few hundred dollars, which is always less than the benefit you get in your tax return.

 Don’t forget you can also claim for many other expenses in relation to your rental property.
 For a full list refer to our website.

 6. Is your spouse unable to work due to disability or carer responsibilities?

 If your spouse doesn’t work (and you don’t have any dependent children) you have always been able to claim an offset in your tax return (which reduces your tax bill).
 However from the 2013 year you will be restricted to claiming this only if your spouse was born before 1/7/1952.